r0nn1ef/audio-scheduler/README.md

         time: "23:30"
         audio_file: "/path/to/your/file/taps.mp3"
     ```
-    **Note:** Replace `/path/to/your/file/audio.mp3` with the actual paths to your bugle call MP3 files.
+    **Note:** Replace `/path/to/your/file/audio.mp3` with the actual paths to your MP3 files.
 You may need to
     create separate directories (e.g., `weekdays`, `weekends`) to organize your audio files.

 ## Usage

 ### Running the Scheduler

-To start the bugle call scheduler, navigate to the directory containing the Python script and run:
+To start the audio player scheduler, navigate to the directory containing the Python script and run:

 ```bash
 python3 audio-player.py schedule